Manual Index

 Notice that the Event contact type is not listed.
 That's because Events don't have email addresses or phones.
 Since there's no way to contact an Event, there's no need to display them on a Contacts page.
 If you need to create an event that you CAN contact, make it a Person contact type instead.

 However, there IS a filter for Users, which will allow you to easily bring up the list of Users you've added to PSYBooks.
 You can't add a User from mobile.
-Users and also Subscribers have to be added from the regular PSYBooks app since they are more complex since you need to choose permissions.
+Users and also Subscribers have to be added from the regular PSYBooks app.
+This is because they are more complex since you need to assign their permissions.
 However, you can view them here and use Mobile to communicate with them.

 This final global nav tool is a toggle that allows you to change the sort of the items you're viewing from A-Z (default) to Z-A (clicked).